Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1940:

-Diana, general cargo for London, is listed in Convoy HN 15 from Norway to the U.K. in Febr.-1940.
-In the middle of March we find her in the U.K.-Norway Convoy ON 19, and towards the end of that month, she joined Convoy HN 21, bound for Newcastle with general cargo.
+With a general cargo for London, Diana is listed in the original document for Convoy HN 15 from Norway to the U.K. in Febr.-1940.
+In the middle of March, A. Hague has included her in the U.K.-Norway Convoy ON 19, and later that month, she joined Convoy HN 21, bound for Newcastle with general cargo.
 She subsequently joined Convoy ON 25 in order to return to Norway.
 She was among the ships that turned around, as the German invasion was underway upon reaching Norwegian waters - follow links for more info on this; several Norwegian ships took part in all these convoys.
+Diana arrived Kirkwall on Apr.
+9.

 She had arrived Le Havre during the chaotic days there at the beginning of June-1940.
-Later managed to get to England, carrying part of the crew from Ellavore, which had been hit by a bomb on June 10.
-Others optained passage with Lotos.
+Later managed to get to the U.K., carrying part of the crew from Ellavore, which had been hit by a bomb on June 10.
+Others obtained passage with Lotos.

 Final Fate - 1940: